BackendBaz/Log-Levels-Console-App/README.md

 You have three tasks, each of which will take a log line and ask you to do something with it.

 1. Get message from a log line
+   - It returns a log line's message: `<MESSAGE>`.
+   - Any leading or trailing white space should be removed.
 2. Get log level from a log line
 3. Reformat a log line